 Branding was traditionally limited to more static things, like marketing materials, stationery, and signage.
 Today's companies have realized that great design is good for business, and are keen to offer more immersive brand experiences.
 As they begin branding everything in sight, they quickly realize the number of visuals required for extensive omnichannel branding is gigantic.
 Digital branded assets like online ads, for example, often have a limited life span and constantly need to be updated or rebuilt.

-Also, the field of activity of a typical designer is likely to extend beyond the physical and online: brands are likely to want to personalize graphics, driven by marketing automation platforms.
+Also, the field of activity of a typical designer is likely to extend beyond the physical and online: brands are likely to want to personalize graphics, driven by marketing automation platforms and variable data printing.
 They may well want to go much further and brand 3D printed objects or use augmented reality to brand the way consumers experience their environment.
 As companies extend the reach of their brand, the need for visual content will increase, and designers will be expected to build more graphics than ever, for more applications than ever.
 Graphic design skills will become an important asset soon.

 Graphic design may be undergoing its next transformation, and designers see their work experienced in many different contexts.
 So, what does the designer of the future look like?